 As you know, health maintenance organizations (HMOs) receive monthly payments for each Medicare beneficiary enrolled in their plan; such payment is called the Adjusted Average Per Capita Cost (AAPCC).
 The AAPCC is calculated under a formula that includes Medicare payments for GME and DSH in the rates paid to Medicare contractors.
 However, HMOs are not required to pass these public benefits payments on to the hospitals that provide the services and incur the costs, or even to contract with them.
 Medicare managed care enrollment is increasing at a rapid pace in the New York City area, growing by almost 30% in the past year.
-It is essential that the transfer of GME and DSH payments, but also to ensure that teaching hospitals, upon whom the Medicare population relies, are able to serve as an important component of the infrastructure to expand Medicare managed care.
+It is essential that the transfer of GME and DSH payments to HMOs be stopped, not only to sustain the important activities supported by these special payments, but also to ensure that teaching hospitals, upon whom the Medicare population relies, are able to serve as an important component of the infrastructure to expand Medicare managed care.